OmniBrowser GuideBook

 You can use the Delete button to remove an uploaded dataset.
 Only the uploader has access to delete the dataset.

-You can easily manage data view and download permissions after you upload a dataset here.
+You can easily manage data view and download permissions after you uploaded a dataset here.

-If you want to change the release permission, you can click on the Permissions button in the Operations column.
-A window will show up for you modify the authority.
+If you want to change release permission, you can use the Permissions button in the Operations tab.
+The Modify Permission pop-up window will show up.
 For batch update permissions, please click on the dataset checkboxes then click on the Batch Update button.

 Currently, HDF5 file and TPM file formats are supported, please read the hint and help information on this page to ensure compatibility.
 If you need to upload a TPM file, please choose the Upload file type to be Other.
 If you upload the Marker gene file, please choose a test method before submitting it.